 Bagley Hall, the Chemistry Building, and the Chemistry Library Building house labs, lecture halls, and offices for nearly 40 faculty.
-Over 60 staff members assist support the Chemistry teaching and research programs.
+Over 60 staff members assist and support the Chemistry teaching and research programs.
 Skilled personnel in the machine, electronics, and computer shops are ready to assist in the design and construction of special instrumentation.

 The mass spectrometry facility includes spectrometers ranging from high-resolution magnetic sector instruments to ion traps.
 These instruments feature many ionization and detection options, and inlets via gas chromatograph, direct probe, liquid chromatograph and flow injection.